ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 ## Accessing OPERA RTC-S1 Products

 OPERA RTC-S1 products in all available polarizations are archived for all Sentinel-1 acquisitions over landmasses (except Antarctica) since April 14, 2016.
-As new Sentinel-1 SLCs are acquired and added to ASF's archive, the OPERA project continues to process them to RTC-S1 products.
+As new Sentinel-1 SLCs are added to ASF's archive, the OPERA project continues to process them to RTC-S1 products.
 New RTC-S1 products are generally available within 12 hours of the Sentinel-1 acquisition.